Chemical Weapons Convention: Treaty deadlines

 The treaty set up several steps with deadlines toward complete destruction of chemical weapons, with a procedure for requesting deadline extensions.
-No country reached total elimination by the original treaty date although several have finished under allowed extensions.
+No country reached total elimination by the original treaty date although several finished under allowed extensions.

 Progress of destruction

-At the end of 2019, 70,545 of 72,304 (97.51%) metric tonnes of chemical agent have been verifiably destroyed.
-More than 57% (4.97 million) of chemical munitions and containers have been destroyed.
+On 7 July 2023, the OPCW announced that all 72,304.34 metric tonnes of declared chemical agent had been verifiably destroyed.

-Six state parties have completed the destruction of their declared stockpiles: Albania, India, Iraq, Libya, Syria and an unspecified state party (believed to be South Korea).
-Russia also completed the destruction of its declared stockpile, but the poisoning of Sergei and Yulia Skripal in 2018 and the poisoning of Alexei Navalny in 2020 revealed that the country maintained an illicit chemical weapons program.
-The United States is in the process of destruction and scheduled to complete in 2023.
-The destruction of Libya's Category 1 chemical weapons was completed in 2014; destruction of its chemical weapon precursors was completed in November 2017.
+Seven state parties have completed the destruction of their declared stockpiles: Albania, India, Iraq, Libya, Syria, the United States, and an unspecified state party (believed to be South Korea).
+Russia also completed the destruction of its declared stockpile.
+According to the US Arms Control Association, the poisoning of Sergei and Yulia Skripal in 2018 and the poisoning of Alexei Navalny in 2020 indicated that Russia maintained an illicit chemical weapons program.

 Japan and China in October 2010 began the destruction of World War II era chemical weapons abandoned by Japan in China by means of mobile destruction units and reported destruction of 35,203 chemical weapons (75% of the Nanjing stockpile).